-The 2018 Farm Bill was signed into law on December 20, 2018 legalizing Hemp in all 50 states!
+The 2018 Farm Bill was signed into law on December 20, 2018 legalizing Hemp in all 50 states!!!!
 Now there is much work to do in Washington State to bring us in line with the Farm Bill regarding hemp.
-Legislation has to be passed in the next session beginning mid January to change our state language to open up farming and the supply chain.
-It will be at least 6 months before the new hemp program will be in affect and new licenses are available.
-Hemp field GPS coordinates and THC results are mandatory under the 2018 Farm Bill.
+Legislation has to be passed in Washington state to open up farming and the supply chain.
+It will be at least 6 months before the new hemp program will be in affect.
+Hemp field GPS coordinates and THC results are mandatory under the

 The Final version of the budget bill under the WSDA funds the program for the coming year at $100,000.
 This final bill is $42,000 less for this year and is not ongoing as was originally asked for by Rep Sawyer of the 29th LD and Senator Hasegawa of the 11th LD Something is better than nothing as long as we can keep rolling this hemp cart up the hill!
 There is always another go around....